Tatarstan: Economy

 Tatarstan is one of the most economically developed regions of Russia.
-The republic is highly industrialized and ranks second to Samara Oblast in terms of industrial production per km2. in 2017 Tatarstan's GDP per capita was $10,000, with total GDP at about $35 billion.
+The republic is highly industrialised and ranks second to Samara Oblast in terms of industrial production per km2.

+In 2021, Tatarstan's gross regional product was €40 billion, while GRP per capita was €10,000.

 The region's main source of wealth is oil.
 Tatarstan produces 32 million tonnes of crude oil per year and has estimated oil reserves of more than 1 billion tons.
 Industrial production constitutes 45% of the Republic's gross regional domestic product.
 The most developed manufacturing industries are petrochemical industry and machine building.
 The truck-maker KamAZ is the region's largest enterprise and employs about one-fifth of Tatarstan's workforce.
 Kazanorgsintez, based in Kazan, is one of Russia's largest chemical companies.
 Tatarstan's aviation industry produces Tu-214 passenger airplanes and helicopters.
 The Kazan Helicopter Plant is one of the largest helicopter manufacturers in the world.
 Engineering, textiles, clothing, wood processing, and food industries are also of key significance in Tatarstan.

 Tatarstan consists of three distinct industrial regions.
 The northwestern part is an old industrial region where engineering, chemical, and light industry dominate.
 In the newly industrial northeast region with its core in the Naberezhnye Chelny–Nizhnekamsk agglomeration, major industries are automobile construction, the chemical industry, and power engineering.
 The southeast region has oil production with engineering under development.
 The north, central, south, and southwest parts of the republic are rural regions.
 The republic has huge water resources—the annual flow of rivers of the Republic exceeds 240 e9m3.
-Soils are very diverse, the best fertile soils covering one-third of the territory.
+Soils are widely diverse, with fertile soils covering approximately one-third of the territory that contribute to successful agricultural production.
+The main agricultural exports from Tatarstan are wheat, barley, and peas.
 Due to the high development of agriculture in Tatarstan (it contributes 5.1% of the total revenue of the republic), forests occupy only 16% of its territory.
 The agricultural sector of the economy is represented mostly by large companies as Ak Bars Holding and "Krasnyi Vostok Agro".

+PJSC Tattelecom operates in Tatarstan, a multiservice telecommunications operator in the Republic of Tatarstan, aimed at various consumers: individuals, small, medium and large businesses, government authorities and municipalities, as well as other telecom operators.
+The company provides broadband Internet access, mobile and fixed telephony ("Letay"), cable TV, IP intercom, video surveillance, etc.

 The republic has a highly developed transport network.
 It mainly comprises highways, railway lines, four navigable rivers — Volga (İdel), Kama (Çulman), Vyatka (Noqrat) and Belaya (Ağidel), and oil pipelines and airlines.
 The territory of Tatarstan is crossed by the main gas pipelines carrying natural gas from Urengoy and Yamburg to the west and the major oil pipelines supplying oil to various cities in the European part of Russia.